Effects of Early Warning Emails on Student Performance: Course Description

-The e-assessment system JACK was used for a lecture and exercise course in mathematical statistics at the University of Duisburg-Essen, Germany.
-It started with 802 undergraduate first-year students.
-It is obligatory for several business and economics programs as well as in teachers' training.
-Out of these 802 students, only 337 took an exam at the end of the course, while the others dropped the course in this term (see Table \ref{tab:nostudents}).
-In addition to classical fill-in and multiple-choice exercises, the course also introduces the statistics software R by offering programming exercises in the e-assessment system JACK where the correctness of students' code is assessed.
+This section outlines the structure of the \textit{Inferential Statistics} course at the University of Duisburg-Essen in 2019, in which students at risk received a warning email.
+The course is compulsory for several business and economics programs and teachers' training, and hence we gathered information on 802 students from JACK and Moodle.
+Of these 802 students, 337 took an exam at the end of the semester.\footnote{Note that the 802 students' data in our platforms do not imply that all of them actively followed the course.
+JACK and Moodle are open to many students, not only those who want or need to participate in the class.}

-The course consisted of a weekly 2-hours lecture, which introduced concepts, and a 2-hours exercise class, which presented explanatory exercises and problems.
+The course consisted of a weekly 2-hour lecture, which introduced concepts, and a 2-hour exercise, which presented explanatory exercises and problems.
+We conducted at least one Kahoot!~game in every lecture and exercise.
+These games were short quizzes related to the subject of the current class.
+Students were able to earn up to $2$ bonus points.
 Both classes were held classically in front of the auditorium.
-Due to the large number of students, these classes are limited in addressing students' different speeds of learning and individual questions.
-To overcome this and to encourage self-reliant learning, as well as to support students who had difficulties to attend classes, all homework was offered on JACK.
+Because these classes have many students, they are limited in their ability to address students' varying learning speeds and individual questions.
+To overcome this and to encourage self-reliant learning and supporting students who had difficulties attending classes, all homework was offered on the e-assessment system JACK, where the correctness of students' answers is automatically assessed.

-There were 175 different exercises on JACK, of which 43 were designed as R-programming exercises and the remainder as fill-in or multiple-choice exercises.
-The individual learning success is supported by offering specific automated feedback and optional hints.
-In case of additional questions, which were neither covered by hints nor feedback, the students were able to ask questions in a Moodle help-forum.
+In addition to classical fill-in and multiple-choice exercises, the course also introduces the statistics software R. Individual learning success is supported by offering specific automated feedback and optional hints.
+Students were able to ask additional questions in a Moodle help forum.